-At Byrneholics’ HQ we have been byrne-ing the midnight oil during the Easter holidays to put this In Treatment posting together.
-It is packed full of goodies: news updates, exclusive reports and lots of eye-candy, including high resolution promo pictures from both first and second seasons, a couple of videos and tons of screencaps!
+Here at Byrneholics, we have been byrne-ing the midnight oil during the Spring holidays to put this In Treatment posting together.
+It is packed full of goodies: news updates, exclusive reports and lots of eye-candy, including high resolution promo pictures from both first and second seasons, and tons of screencaps!

 In Treatment on HBO again

 Beginning April 2, HBO is showing Season Two in the US on Friday nights.
 The five episodes for each week are being presented on HBO Signature, running back to back.
 To back.
 Well, you get the idea.
 If you did not DVR these beauties last year, here is your chance!
 Still no word on the release of the Season Two DVD, so take advantage of this opportunity to reacquaint yourself with Paul and his band of not-so-merry patients.

 German television is presenting Season One of In Treatment, “Der Therapeut,” on 3sat and it is expected to end in mid-May.